Vervain Plant – Nervine & Calming Herb

 Tax included.
 Shipping calculated at checkout.

-Organically grown Vervain – Verbena officinalis, known in Welsh as Briw'r March in an 8 cm pot.
-A slender, upright perennial herb reaching up to 1 m (3 ft), with deeply cut, toothed leaves and small, pale lilac flowers arranged in spiked clusters, blooming from June to October.
-Found in meadows, roadsides, and waste grounds, it brings soft, wild beauty to borders and naturalised planting schemes.
+Organically grown Vervain – Verbena officinalis in a 9cm pot.
+A slender, upright perennial herb growing up to 1m (3ft) with deeply cut, toothed leaves and small, pale lilac flowers arranged in spiked clusters, blooming from June to October.
+Found in meadows, roadsides, and waste grounds, Vervain brings subtle charm and structure to wildflower gardens and herbaceous borders.

 Uses

-Traditionally revered as a sacred and medicinal herb, Vervain has been used as a restorative tonic and to calm the nervous system.
-In herbalism, it is often included in teas and remedies for its mild sedative and digestive properties.
-Its charming flowers attract bees, butterflies, and other pollinators, making it a valuable addition to wildlife-friendly gardens.
+Traditionally revered as a sacred and medicinal herb, Vervain has been valued as a restorative tonic and for calming the nervous system.
+In folklore, it is associated with protection, love, and inspiration.
+Its flowers attract bees, butterflies and other pollinators, making it a wildlife friendly addition to any garden.

 Folklore